 GoodDay provides a collaborative and intuitive interface that makes it easy to manage projects.
 Some of its best features include time tracking, invoicing, expense tracking, and integrations with hundreds of productivity tools like Excel, Jira, Slack, and Trello, like most tools on this list.

-Professional plan for $6 /user/month offers advanced analytics, advanced integrations, Gantt and timeline views, and more.
+Professional plan starts at $6 /user/month offers advanced analytics, advanced integrations, Gantt and timeline views, and more.
 Enterprise plan comes with more features like unlimited members and storage, Single Sign-On (SSO), etc.

 That’s all about the best project management tools for small businesses.
 Though these all are the top tools in this space, the best one for you will depend on your requirements.